hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `service_account` - (Optional) Service account to attach to the instance.
     Structure is documented below.
+    **Warning**: Terraform will stop the instance while updating this field.
+Make sure this is acceptable for your instance before changing this value.

 * `tags` - (Optional) A list of tags to attach to the instance.